Softwoods

 Loblolly Pine Seed Germination

-For conifers, cones are primarily about reproduction, dispersal, and survival.
-For people, they have also become a versatile natural resource:
+For conifers, cones are primarily about reproduction, seed dispersal, and species survival.
+They protect developing seeds, help time seed release to favorable conditions, and allow forests to regenerate after disturbance.
+For people, pine cones have also become a versatile natural resource with both practical and decorative value.

 Black spruce (Picea mariana) dominates vast stretches of the North American boreal forest.
-Its tiny cones are crucial for natural regeneration and are an important winter food source for birds and small mammals.
+Its small cones are essential to regeneration in cold northern ecosystems and also provide an important winter food source for birds and small mammals.

 Description, Size, and Color of Black Spruce Seed Cones